 Rage Reactor

-As part of the common host project, zack developed a new durational performand and installation, Rage Reactor.
+As part of the common host project, zack developed a new durational performand and installation, Rage Reactor, with performances at DUCKIE and DaDa Fest: International.

 Rage Reactor contemplates care, estrangement, containment, and heritage.
 The work explores the long half-life of generational trauma, asking how its invisible legacy might be honoured and its cycle broken.